ninken/ClipEncrypt/README.md

 2. Press Ctrl+F1 to encrypt the text in the clipboard.
 3. Paste the encrypted text wherever you want.
 4. To decrypt the text, copy the encrypted text to the clipboard.
-5. Press Ctrl+F2 to decrypt the text in the clipboard, and types out the decypted clipboard.
+5. Press Ctrl+F2 to decrypt the text in the clipboard and paste it.
-6. Also when pasting the clipboard is decypted.
+6. Also when pasting after CTRL+F2 the clipboard is decypted.

 ## Note
 - This application uses a simple key-based encryption algorithm and should not be used for secure data encryption.
 - The key used for encryption is hardcoded in the application and can be modified in the source code.
+- The hotkey can be changed in the source code.